Hong Leong Group: Hong Leong Group Malaysia

-Hong Leong Company (Malaysia) Berhad, more commonly known as Hong Leong Group, is a conglomerate based in Malaysia.
+Hong Leong Company (Malaysia) Berhad, more commonly known as Hong Leong Group Malaysia, is a conglomerate based in Malaysia.
 Founded as a trading company in 1963 by Quek Leng Chan and Kwek Hong Png, the company controls 14 listed companies involved in the financial services, manufacturing, distribution, property and infrastructure development.
-The group's shares are listed on stock exchanges of Malaysia, Singapore, Hong Kong, Manila and Europe.
+The group's shares are listed on stock exchanges of Malaysia, Singapore, Hong Kong, and Europe.